 Photo via news.mynavi.jp

 Update 2: G-Shock revealed the watch’s model number as G-D5000-9JR and announced that select stores in Japan will begin accepting reservations on 15 May 2019 with orders to be fulfilled in December 2019.
 The tweet also states that the photos we’ve seen so far are not the final specification.
 The participating stores are listed at g-shock.jp/shop/gold.
 According to Google Translate, the page also states that “The overseas receptionist is undecided,” so it looks like this super-limited G-Shock might end up being available in Japan only.
-The price is reportedly ¥7,700,000 JPY (~$69,533.49 USD as of 2/25/19) excluding tax.
+(Update: The watch is also available in four other countries.)
+The price is reportedly ¥7,700,000 JPY (~$69,533.49 USD as of 25 Feb 2019) excluding tax.

 We’re curious to see if Casio will release other G-Shock watches with this module, as it’s hard to imagine it would develop an entirely new module just for a 35-piece limited edition release.